19tchoubou/HandGestureCalc/README.md

 # HandGestureCalc

-The current version of this repo assumes you have a '''gestures''' folder set up locally with your own dataset.
+The current version of this repo assumes you have a ```./gestures``` folder set up locally with your own dataset.